LyeWeiKang/Assignment_1/README.md

 Feature 7-The more videos feature allow user to be redirect to the youtube channel of JayChou to view more MVs by having them to click on the link-View more videos.

-Feature 8- The more product feature allow user to be redirected to another website that sell all the merchandises by havingthem to click on the link- More Products.
+Feature 8- The more products feature allow user to be redirected to another website that sell all the merchandises by havingthem to click on the link- More Products.

 Feature 9- The logos at the footer allows users to be redirected to the respective social medias of JayChou to follow him by having them to click on the respective logos.

 ## Features Left to Implement
 Feature 1- The shopping cart feature which allow users to store all the albums or merchandises they want buy into the shopping cart by having them to click on the items they want to buy

-Feature 2- The MusicPlayer feature which allow users to listen to the most recent music of Jaychou on the website by having them to click on the music play list- to choose a song and the play button- to start the song.

-Feature 3- The gps feature which allow users to check the location of the concert by having them to click on the concert that they want to go.
+Feature 2- The gps feature which allow users to check the location of the concert by having them to click on the concert that they want to go.

-Feature 4- The back feature which allow users to scroll all the way back to the top of the website by having them to click on the back button.
+Feature 3- The back feature which allow users to scroll all the way back to the top of the website by having them to click on the back button.

 # Tecnologies Used
 1.HTML